By Rod Ashley, Tafflab CEO and Trustee

 • formulate objectives

-• plan work to achieve objectives/targets
+• plan work to achieve objectives / targets

 • carry out work required

-• evaluate and review progress objectives
+• evaluate and review progress

 • cope and deal with change

-• withstand & deal with pressures
+• deal with pressures

 • ensure appropriate resources are available